protecode-sc/helm-chart/README.md

 ## Changes

+### 2026.6.0
+* Update containers to 2026.6.0.
+* Update optional service containers to new versions.
+* Support configuring SMTP, Licensing and LDAP using existing secrets instead of specifying credentials in helm values.

 ### 2026.3.6
 * Upgrade worker container to 2026.3.4.
 * Fix fluentbit configuration so that timestamps propagate correctly for application logs.